UCL/fludetector-flask/README.md

 [ ] Fix the update script so that the deploy user can restart the supervisor process for fludetector

-## List of WTFs!

-Recorded here for sanity.

 ### Listing models and regions

 The home page has a list of the models and the regions that you can query over,